TheDarkerPath/dnd-fatal-outcome-odds/README.md

 displayed.
 (CAUTION: this is turned off by default to minimise execution time.
 If changing this setting be careful not to run a large simulation or you may find the program becomes unresponsive)

+In addition, an ideal Poisson distribution can optionally be calculated and plotted for the given starting parameters.
+This is then plotted against observed probability of a given total fatal outcome across multiple runs to see how well the observed probabilities compare with theoretical predictions.

 NOTE: If options are set to plot both graphs (cumulative fatal outcomes per run AND Poisson statistics), the first plot must be closed to display the second plot.